 - There are about 811 million undernourished people worldwide.

 Lack of access to nutritious food is truly devastating to children, families and entire communities.
 Watch the story of 13-year-old Keynyang, a brave young boy trying to support his family after conflict forced them to flee their home in South Sudan.
 With no money or food, his family is trying to survive by eating leaves.

 Keynyang's story demonstrates that extreme poverty and hunger is often the result of external factors that are far beyond the family's control.
 However, with the right support, there is hope.
-We have almost 40 years of experience of saving lives and supporting self-sufficiency for some of the world's most vulnerable populations.
+We have more than 40 years of experience of saving lives and supporting self-sufficiency for some of the world's most vulnerable populations.
 We are able to help communities become more resilient to external factors that cause extreme poverty and hunger, and help families recover from natural disasters or forced displacement.

 Solutions to Poverty and Hunger in Africa

 Action Against Hunger's nutrition and health programs provide lifesaving treatment to children suffering from the deadliest form of hunger: acute malnutrition.
 We partner with parents and communities to bring treatment to children in need, faster, and we educate and change behaviors to help prevent malnutrition.